legumeinfo/microservices/ARCHITECTURE.md

 COPY setup.cfg ./
 COPY setup.py ./
 COPY requirements.txt ./
-COPY myservice/ ./myservice/
-COPY openapi/ ./openapi/        # if using OpenAPI COPY proto/ ./proto/            # if using gRPC
+COPY myservice/ ./myservice/     # the package — openapi/ rides along inside it COPY proto/ ./proto/             # gRPC services only (proto sources, § 9.1)

+# pysam/libcurl ignores the system CA store; point it at the bundle (§ 10.2)
+ENV CURL_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt   # pysam services only

 RUN pip3 install --no-cache-dir -r requirements.txt
-RUN pip3 install --no-cache-dir .
+RUN pip3 install --no-cache-dir .        # gRPC services: add --no-build-isolation (§ 9.2)

-ENTRYPOINT ["myservice"]
+WORKDIR /                                # writable cwd for pysam tabix drop-files (§ 10.3)

+ENTRYPOINT ["python3", "-u", "-m", "myservice"]
 ```

-Add `locales` to `apt-get install` if the service needs them (dscensor does; ds_utilities doesn't).
+Specifics that are easy to get wrong:

+- **ENTRYPOINT is `["python3", "-u", "-m", "myservice"]`, not `["myservice"]`.** The bare console-script name does not work because most services mis-register it as `chromosome` (§ 17); `python -m` sidesteps that, and `-u` keeps stdout/stderr unbuffered so container logs are not lost.
+- **There is no `COPY openapi/ ./openapi/` line.** The OpenAPI YAML lives *inside* the package (§ 4.4) and is copied by `COPY myservice/`.
+A separate top-level `COPY openapi/` is the old broken pattern (it's what keeps `dscensor`'s latent bug alive — § 17).
+- **pysam services** add the htslib build/runtime libs and `ca-certificates` to `apt-get`, set `CURL_CA_BUNDLE`, and end on `WORKDIR /`. `ca-certificates` is needed both for `CURL_CA_BUNDLE` and for any stdlib `urllib` HTTPS the service does itself (e.g. the FASTA-index cache, § 10.6).
+- **gRPC services** install with `pip3 install --no-cache-dir --no-build-isolation .` so codegen uses the pinned grpcio-tools (§ 9.2).
+They also `COPY proto/`.
+- `dscensor` additionally installs `locales`.
 Don't expose ports in the Dockerfile — port mapping lives in compose.

 ### 13.2 Three-file compose pattern